BennDiagram/Dennis-Monich-s-iPhone-4/README.md

 # Dennis-Monich-s-iPhone-4
-Analyzing regional datasets to quantify the livability of Pittsburgh neighborhoods
+Analyzing regional datasets to quantify the livability of Pittsburgh neighborhoods.

+Team Name: Dennis Monich's iPhone 4
+Ben Orr BAO31@pitt.edu
+Travis Mindel TSM57@pitt.edu

 It is best to think about your final project as a data-driven report.
 You will need to put everything into a Jupyter notebook with the following structure: